Open (2019 film)

+Open is a 2019 Philippine romance drama film directed by Andoy Ranay from a story and screenplay written by Wanggo Gallaga, with Dwein Baltazar and Katherine S. Labayen as co-writers of the latter.
+The film stars JC Santos and Arci Muñoz, with the supporting cast include Ina Raymundo, Sofia Andres, Ivana Alawi, Alexa Ilacad, and Troy Montero.

-Open is a 2019 Philippine romance drama film directed by Andoy Ranay starring JC Santos and Arci Muñoz.
-The film was produced by Black Sheep Productions and T-Rex Entertainment and is distributed by Star Cinema.
-The film also produced by executive producers Carlo L. Katigbak, Olivia M. Lamasan and Rex A. Tiri.
-The film is one of the entries for the Pista ng Pelikulang Pilipino 2019.
-The film was released on September 13, 2019.
+Produced by Black Sheep Productions and T-Rex Entertainment and distributed by Star Cinema, the film was theatrically released on September 13, 2019, one of the entries for the Pista ng Pelikulang Pilipino 2019.

 Synopsis

 Rome (Muñoz) and Ethan (Santos) have been together for 14 years.
 He is the love of her life, and she is his number one supporter.
 They are each other's firsts, and to their friends, they are the perfect couple.
 When the two begin to feel that their relationship has gone stale, they explore the idea of going open.
 It's something Ethan wants to do, and it's the only way Rome feels she can keep her man.
 They agree that they are allowed to have sex with strangers, but they are not allowed to fall in love.
-In a relationship built over time, the two begin to “explore” expecting to salvage the exact same thing they are giving up.
+In a relationship built over time, the two begin to “explore” expecting to salvage the same thing they are giving up.
 In the end, they learn the importance of the very thing they have been blind to -- a relationship without trust will eventually crumble.